MineralsCloud/EquationsOfState.jl/README.md

 5. `AntonSchmidt` EOS (experimental)
 6. `BreenanStacey` EOS (experimental)

-The formula are referenced from Ref.
+The formulae are referenced from Ref.
 1.

 This package also includes linear and nonlinear fitting methods, also referenced from Ref.
 1.